PANTSU PROPHET

 Mullvad: There is simply no VPN that is better than this one.
 Excellent speeds and very easy installation and use.
 You can pay without signing up or anything.
 No subscriptions or "campaigns."
 It's one of the most honest, no-bullshit businesses I've ever used online.
 And you can use it entirely from the command line too!
 The only downside is that it's not free, but the price is quite affordable.

 Newsboat: RSS reader for the terminal.
 I use this to check the sites I care about most efficiently.
-Someday I still need to set up an RSS feed for my site and possibly some others with no RSS with RSS-Bridge.
 There is a debloated version called Newsraft but I had issues with it.

 Element: My Matrix client of choice.
 I prefer XMPP over Matrix, but this one is useful for getting normies off Discord since it's almost 1:1.

 Neovim: Yes, I'm one of those Vim people.
 Well technically Neovim these days.
 I use the pablo color scheme.
 I'm still learning a lot about it but I get addicted to the ease and quickness you get when you really internalize its unorthodox use.
 I thought "Emacs pinky" was just a meme, but I really do notice strain on my pinky when using another Ctrl-intensive program after a long time using Vim.
-But there are still a lot of things I need a more traditional editor for, in which case I use...
+I highly recommend adding the Emmet plugin if you write HTML.
+But there are still some things I need a more traditional IDE for, in which case I use...

 Geany: Excellent IDE that I highly recommend if Vim is still too scary.
 Has some incredibly useful features, like using templates for webpages and mass-replacing text in all files open in a session.
 Also monokai color scheme supremacy.